 In this paper, BHFBA is proposed to predict optimal sets of gene deletion to maximize the production of desired metabolite.
-BHFBA improves the performance of BAFBA as Hill climbing algorithm is a promising algorithm in finding local optimum.
-Experimental results on B.subtilis iBsul103 model obtained from literature showed that BHFBA is effective in generating optimal solutions to the gene knockout prediction, and is therefore a useful tool in Metabolic Engineering [12].
-In the future, to improve the performance of BHFBA we are interested in applying an automated pre-processing function in BHFBA to refine the genome-scale metabolic model.
-We are also interested in applying other fitness functions in BHFBA such as minimization of metabolic adjustment (MOMA) and regulatory on/off minimization (ROOM) to further improve the performance of BHFBA.
+Experimental results on E. coli iJR904 model obtained from literature showed that BHFBA is effective in generating optimal solutions to the gene knockout prediction, and is therefore a useful tool in Metabolic Engineering [12].
+We are interested in applying other fitness functions in BHFBA such as minimization of metabolic adjustment (MOMA) and regulatory on/off minimization (ROOM) to further improve the performance of BHFBA.
 Besides that, BA employs many tunable parameters which are difficult for the users to determine so it is important to find ways to help the users choose suitable parameters.

 Acknowledgement.
 Institutional Scholarship MyPhD provided by the Ministry of Higher Education of Malaysia finances this work.
-We would like to thank Malaysian Ministry of Science, Technology and Innovation for supporting this research by an e-science research grant (Grant number: 06-01-06-SF1029).
-This research is also supported by UTM GUP research grant that was sponsored by Universiti Teknologi Malaysia.
+We also would like to thank Universiti Teknologi Malaysia for supporting this research by the UTM GUP research grants (Vot numbers: QJ130000.7107.01H29 and QJ130000.7123.00H67).